toukea/android-sqlite-access/README.md

     make this field as table primary key. ome thing to know is that:
-    If your class doesn't has explicit primary key declaration but contain a property named 'id' (case not sensitive) it will be implicitelly considered as your primaryKey */
+    If your class doesn't has explicit primary key declaration but contain a property named 'extra' (case not sensitive) it will be implicitelly considered as your primaryKey */
     @PrimaryKey
-    String id;
+    String extra;

     @Ignore     //ignore this field when persisting and querying on Db. boolean readOnly=false;